nmemisevic1/rma19/README.md

-As a project for subject "Mobile apps development, I made this Quiz app in which you can make Quizzes along their categories and questions.
+As a project for subject "Mobile apps development", I made this Quiz app in which you can make Quizzes along their categories and questions.
 App works both Online and Offline.
 Used tools: Java(Android),(I/O) Firebase,Local Database

 ## Creating categories and quizzes
 ![](quizzy-1.png)